 What Taxpayers Must Know About the IRS 10 Year Statute of Limitations

-- Filing an Offer in Compromise
+- Offer in Compromise filing

-- Filing lawsuit against IRS
+- Filing a lawsuit against the IRS

 - Being out of the country for at least 6 months

-- Signing waiver to extend the CSED
+- Signing a waiver to extend the CSED

-- Military deferments.
+- Military deferments, and more…

-There are several.
-One is to have a tax professional negotiate with the IRS a reduction in the total tax debt.
-Another is to have that tax expert establish with the IRS an installment payment plan that is financially feasible.
-A third is to have the tax professional present a hardship case to the IRS.
 During that process, a tax professional can request that the IRS stop collection procedures ranging from liens on property to garnishment of wages.
-Being in debt to the IRS does not have to mean being in continual financial distress.
-There are proven ways to manage tax debt.
+Being in debt to the IRS does not mean being in continual financial distress.
+There are proven ways to manage IRS tax debt.
 However, a common error for those unable or unwilling to pay their taxes is to simply do nothing.
-Research and experience both show that people in that situation who consult with a tax relief expert early could have fewer financial, business, and personal repercussions.
-Fortunately, most tax relief professionals provide consultations prior to full-on Representation.
-During the consultation, a tax debtor and tax professional can together understand the scope of the tax problem, discuss the options available, and determine how to best resolve the matter.

 What To Do Next